apiscopo/tedata/README.md

 # tedata

 Download data from Trading Economics without an account or API key.
 Uses Selenium and BeautifulSoup4 to scrape data directly from charts.
-Should run on linux, max OSX or windows.
+Should run on linux, mac OS or windows.

 ## System Requirements

 This package requires a browser that can be automated via selenium. **ONLY FIREFOX BROWSER IS CURRENTLY SUPPORTED**.
 Ensure that you have the latest stable version of Firefox installed in order to use this package.
+We should be able to add support for Chrome soon.

 - Firefox (version 115.0.0 or higher)
 - Python v3.9 or higher.